JoaoHenriqueBarbosa/MemBot/README.md

 ## TODO

-As a proof of concept, this project demonstrates the core functionality of an AI journal application.
+As a proof of concept, this project demonstrates the core functionality of an MemBot application.
 However, there are many areas where it could be expanded and improved.
 Some potential enhancements include:

 - [ ] Implementation of LangChain for improved AI chat flow and decision-making
 - [ ] Enhanced AI interaction to request additional information when needed